tonethar/IGME-230-Fall-2018/syllabus.md

 **Important!** - When you submit web file (HTML,CSS,JavaScript) to mycourses dropboxes, they (or the folder they are contained in) must be zipped.
 If you do not do so, mycourses will strip out all of the CSS and JavaScript, and leave you with a non-functioning and ugly web page.
 Unzipped assignments will therefore usually receive a grade of zero.

 ### Attendance & Participation (5%)
 Note: 1 absence 4/5 points, 2 absences 3/5 points, 3 absences 1.5/5 points, 4 absences 0/5 points. **Each additional absence is 5% off of final average.** Arriving late is 1/2 absence.
-Facebooking or similar off-task activity during lectures or demos will count as a absence for the day.
+Facebooking or similar off-task activity during lectures or demos will count as an absence for the day.

 ### Policy on Incomplete Grades
 Incomplete grades will be given only in the most exceptional circumstances, soley for issues that arise AFTER the 'W' deadline has passed at the end of week 11, and then only by prior arrangement with the professor.
 Being overcommitted, overwhelmed, and/or not having enough time to complete your coursework is not sufficient justification for an "I".
 Instead, meet with the professor ASAP as early as possible in the semester if you're having difficulty.